Maspalomas Beach and Dunes - The Desert in Gran Canaria

 Playa del Ingles in the back of the Maspalomas Dunes

 Like spring, autumn is busy but not overrun.
 Day temperatures in October are still more like summer, at least 25°C, and November is roughly two degrees colder.
-Night temps are slightly below 20°C. First rain showers occur in October.
+Night temps are slightly below 20°C. The first rain showers occur in October.
 Nevertheless, it doesn't rain much in Maspalomas and Playa del Ingles.
 After the long and hot summer, the sea temperature is warm in autumn, usually around 25°C.

 Winter (December-February)